LordMisfit/DV-DS-CompatPacks/README.md

  - Running - 10.
 To run Hellbound w/ "Aetherius" Command line: "start gzdoom.exe -iwad doom2.wad -file "DV-DS-ComboPack" "DV-DS-CompatPacks/Hellbound" +hud_scale 0 exit"
  - Note: If you want higher-resolution music, add "hellbnd-HMUS.wad" after the Hellbound folder in the command line.

- - ABOUT LegenDoomLite: Can be added to any mode [or game type or even normal Doom1/2] essentially by adding "DV-DS-CompatPacks/LegenDoomLite" into the command line as the last file loaded.
-This one does NOT have to be loaded as a seperate mod from the above and is basically compatible with any of them and thensome. :V